JussMor/Challenge/README.md

 ```
 ## LIGHTHOUSE

-I used lighthouse in devtools to generate a report about, performance, accesibility, SEO, best practices and this was my result
+I used lighthouse in devtools to generate a report about, performance, accesibility, SEO, best practices and this was my result:

 ### Desktop